duniter/duniter/doc/Protocol.md

-dtDiffEval  | The number of blocks required to evaluate again `PoWMin` value blocksRot   | The number of previous blocks to check for personalized difficulty percentRot  | The percent of previous issuers to reach for personalized difficulty
+dtDiffEval  | The number of blocks required to evaluate again `PoWMin` value blocksRot   | The number of previous blocks to check for personalized difficulty percentRot  | The percent of previous issuers to reach for personalized difficulty txWindow    | `= 3600 * 24 * 7`.
+Maximum delay a transaction can wait before being expired for non-writing.

 ### Computed variables